|

 Isaiah 66: 24 "As they leave, they will look on the corpses of the people who rebelled against me.
 For their worm will never die, and their fire will never be quenched; but they will be abhorrent to all humanity.

 Many pastors around the world are of the opinion that verses such as the above don't apply to Christians because they are "saved by grace."
 Big mistake!
 The notion that a person can do whatever he wants after professing faith in Yeshua and not get into the most serious spiritual trouble is a dangerous and an unbiblical one!
-God has not changed; He loved us enough to give us a final sin sacrifice because man could never "get right" with God.
-Yeshua was that final sin sacrifice - but He did not come to abolish Torah (God's original teaching and instruction), or to offer Himself as a sacrifice for intentional, willful, ongoing sin....
+God has not changed; He loved us enough to give us a final sin offering because man could never "get right" with God.
+Yeshua was that final sin offering - but He did not come to abolish Torah (God's original teaching and instruction), or to sacrifice Himself for intentional, willful, ongoing sin....

 Matthew 5: 17 Don't think that I have come to abolish the Torah or the Prophets.
 I have come not to abolish but to complete.
 18 Yes indeed!
 I tell you that until heaven and earth pass away, not so much as a yud or a stroke will pass from the Torah - not until everything that must happen has happened.